If you’ve been searching frantically for how to plan a Taiwan road trip, fear not: Your search ends here!

 Start in Hualien

 Structurally, I’m going to assume you begin your Taiwan road trip at a rental outlet in Taipei, heading east to Hualien.
-However, some people will stop in the city of Yilan, which is a popular weekend getaway for Taipei residents, though I’ve never seen its appeal.
-Even if you end up feeling the same way, it might be worth stopping at Qingshui Cliffs en route to Hualien.
+However, some people will stop in the city of Yilan, which is a popular weekend getaway for Taipei residents, though its appeal evades many foreigners.
+Even if you end up skipping Yilan, it might be worth stopping at Qingshui Cliffs en route to Hualien.

 Don’t Neglect Taiwan’s Interior